Building Raised Beds – Materials, Dimensions, and Soil Mixes

 Materials to Avoid

-- Pressure-treated lumber: Modern treatment (ACQ) is copper-based and considered safer than older CCA, but many organic gardeners still avoid it.
+• Pressure-treated lumber: Modern ACQ treatment is copper-based and considered safer than older CCA, but many organic gardeners avoid it.
 If using, line the interior with plastic.

-- Railroad ties: Treated with creosote, a known carcinogen.
+• Railroad ties: Treated with creosote, a carcinogen.
 Never use for food gardens.

-- Pallet wood: Often treated with unknown chemicals for shipping.
-Only use pallets marked “HT” (heat treated) and verify origin.
+• Pallet wood: Often treated with unknown chemicals.
+Only use pallets marked “HT” (heat treated) with verified origins.

-You should be able to reach the center of the bed from either side without stepping on the soil.
-For most people, this means 4 feet maximum—narrower if the bed is against a fence or wall.
+Probably should have led with this section, honestly.
+You need to reach the center without stepping on soil.
+For most people, 4 feet maximum works—narrower if against a fence or wall.

 Length: 6-12 Feet

-Length is limited only by materials and budget.
-Eight feet is popular because it minimizes lumber cutting (boards come in 8-foot lengths).
+Limited only by materials and budget.
+Eight feet is popular because it minimizes lumber cutting.
 Longer beds may need internal supports to prevent bowing.

-- 6-8 inches: Minimum for improved drainage over clay soil.
+• 6-8 inches: Minimum for improved drainage.
 Adequate for most vegetables but roots will grow into native soil below.

-- 10-12 inches: The sweet spot for most gardens.
-Deep enough for all vegetables, keeps soil warmer, requires less bending.
+• 10-12 inches: The sweet spot for most gardens.
+Deep enough for all vegetables, keeps soil warmer, less bending required.

-- 18-24 inches: Ideal for accessibility, root vegetables, and gardening over poor or contaminated soil.
-Higher cost but eliminates almost all bending.
+• 18-24 inches: Ideal for accessibility, root vegetables, and gardening over poor soil.
+Higher cost but eliminates bending.

-- 30+ inches: Table-height beds for wheelchair access or those who cannot bend.
-Require substantial soil volume.
+• 30+ inches: Table-height for wheelchair access or those who cannot bend.
+Requires substantial soil volume.

-For Pacific Northwest conditions with heavy clay underneath, we recommend 12 inches as the ideal height—deep enough for excellent drainage while keeping material costs reasonable.
+For Pacific Northwest conditions with heavy clay underneath, 12 inches is my recommendation—deep enough for excellent drainage while keeping costs reasonable.

 Choosing Your Location

-- Sun exposure: Most vegetables need 6-8 hours of direct sunlight.
+• Sun exposure: Most vegetables need 6-8 hours direct sunlight.
 South-facing locations maximize sun in our northern latitude.

-- Level ground: Beds on slopes will have uneven soil depth and drainage issues.
-Level the area first or build stepped beds.
+• Level ground: Beds on slopes have uneven soil depth and drainage issues.
+Level first or build stepped beds.

-- Access: Leave 2-3 foot paths between beds for walking, wheelbarrows, and kneeling.
-Wider paths allow for easier harvesting and maintenance.
+• Access: Leave 2-3 foot paths between beds for walking, wheelbarrows, and kneeling.

-- Water access: Locate beds within easy reach of a hose or irrigation system.
+• Water access: Locate beds within easy reach of a hose or irrigation.

 Ground Preparation

-You don’t need to remove sod or dig up the existing soil, but some preparation helps:
+You don’t need to remove sod or dig up existing soil, but some prep helps:

-- Mark the bed outline: Use stakes and string to ensure square corners.
+1. Mark the outline: Use stakes and string for square corners.

-- Kill existing vegetation: For best results, lay cardboard over grass and weeds.
-This smothers vegetation and eventually decomposes into organic matter.
+3. Kill existing vegetation: Lay cardboard over grass and weeds.
+Smothers vegetation and decomposes into organic matter.

-- Consider drainage: If your yard has severe drainage problems, dig a shallow trench and add gravel beneath the bed.
+4. Consider drainage: For severe drainage problems, dig a shallow trench and add gravel beneath the bed.

 Assembly Tips

-- Use exterior-grade screws, not nails, for corners and joints.
+• Use exterior-grade screws, not nails.
 Screws hold better and allow disassembly if needed.

-Don’t fill raised beds with native soil—you’ll just move your drainage problems up higher.
-Instead, create a custom mix optimized for growing vegetables:
+Don’t fill raised beds with native soil—you’ll just move drainage problems higher.
+Create a custom mix instead:

 The Classic Mix: 60-30-10

-- 60% quality topsoil: Provides structure and minerals.
-Avoid “fill dirt” or soil with heavy clay content.
+• 60% quality topsoil: Provides structure and minerals.
+Avoid “fill dirt” or clay-heavy soil.

-- 10% additional amendments: Perlite or pumice for drainage, aged bark for structure, or sand for very heavy mixes.
+• 10% additional amendments: Perlite or pumice for drainage, aged bark for structure.

 Buying Soil in Bulk

-A 4×8 foot bed that’s 12 inches deep holds approximately 32 cubic feet or just over 1 cubic yard of soil.
-Bulk delivery from landscape supply companies is far more economical than bagged soil for multiple beds:
+A 4×8 foot bed that’s 12 inches deep holds about 32 cubic feet or just over 1 cubic yard of soil.
+Bulk delivery is far more economical than bagged soil for multiple beds:

-- Look for “raised bed mix” or “garden blend” specifically formulated for vegetable growing
+• Look for “raised bed mix” or “garden blend” specifically formulated for vegetables

-- Expect to pay $40-80 per cubic yard for quality bulk soil plus delivery
+• Expect $40-80 per cubic yard for quality bulk soil plus delivery

 In the Seattle area, reputable bulk soil suppliers include Pacific Topsoils, Tagro (Tacoma), Cedar Grove, and local landscape supply yards.
-Ask specifically for raised bed or vegetable garden mixes rather than general topsoil.
+Ask specifically for raised bed or vegetable garden mixes.

 Annual Replenishment

-Raised bed soil levels drop 1-2 inches per year as organic matter decomposes and soil compacts.
-Replenish each spring with:
+Soil levels drop 1-2 inches per year as organic matter decomposes.
+Each spring, replenish with:

 Crop Rotation

-Pacific Northwest winters provide perfect conditions for cover crops even in raised beds.
+Pacific Northwest winters are perfect for cover crops.
 After fall harvest:

 Turn under cover crops 2-3 weeks before spring planting.

-Raised beds adapt easily to season extension structures that can add months to your growing season:
+Raised beds adapt easily to structures that add months to your growing season:

 Low Tunnels